 Faithful Scholarship: Study of the pre-Christian world offers ample opportunities to see the ways in which Christendom adopted and transformed—one might even say transfigured—the pagan world.
 The course will emphasize those aspects of antiquity which illuminate early Christianity and anticipate the rise of Christendom.
 We read pagan authors with charity, and we practice “bringing every thought into captivity to the obedience of Christ” (2 Cor.
 10:5).

-This class is paired with our upper-school ancient history course and scheduled back to back with that course in a block.
+This class is paired with our Liberal Arts Level 6: Ancient Classics History (Roman Year) course and scheduled back to back with that course in a block.
 Students who take both courses receive a discount.
 This course may also be taken as a standalone history study.

 Placement: This course is suitable for rising 9–12 graders.
 Students are expected to have strong reading skills as well as an interest and a capacity for discussing literature and history.
 Compositions will be assessed according to the grade-level of the student.